meterhub/meter-viewer/README.md

 ## Documentation

-We use [mkdocs](https://www.mkdocs.org/) for documentation.
+We use [sphinx](https://www.sphinx-doc.org/en/master/) for documentation.

-- To install `mkdocs`, use `python3 -m pip install mkdocs`.
-- To view the documentation, run `cd docs && mkdocs serve`.

 ## Notes